Mohammadjamiu/tahugo/content/em-post/facts-about-magnets.md

 ---
-title: "Important facts you need to know about magnets and magnetic fields"
+title: "10 Important facts you need to know about magnets and magnetic fields"
 postdate: October 11, 2021
 image: "/images/scrubandfiremagnet_4.jpg"
 description: "If you break a magnet into two, you will still get a north and south pole and that why it is said that there are no monopole magnets.
 You can kill a magnet and stop it from magnetizing material by burning it with fire."